 Therme – Bucharest

 Even if it may seem unexpected at first, going to a beach with real yellow sand and palm trees is achievable in Romania, and the stunning place is located to the north of Bucharest.
-Therefore, you should choose your swimsuit and plan an outstanding outing whether the time of the year.
+Therefore, you should choose your swimsuit and plan an outstanding outing at the time of the year.

-What do you say, won’t you escape the “speedy Bucharest” to go for a swim?
+So, what do you say, won’t you escape the “speedy Bucharest” to go for a swim?

 Dimitrie Gusti Village Museum